X470 Gaming Plus - Motherboard MSI - Free user manual and instructions

 Advanced Mode

-Press Setup Mode switch or F7 function key can switch between EZ Mode and Advanced Mode in BIOS setup.
+Press the Setup Mode switch or the F7 function key to switch between EZ Mode and Advanced Mode in the BIOS setup.

-GAME BOOST switch/ Setup Mode switch/ Screenshot/ Favorites/ Language/ System information/ Boot device priority bar - please refer to the descriptions of EZ Mode Overview section.
+- GAME BOOST switch / Setup Mode switch / Screenshot / Favorites / Language / System information / Boot device priority bar - please refer to the descriptions in the EZ Mode Overview section.

-SETTINGS - allows you to specify the parameters for chipset and boot devices.
+- SETTINGS - allows you to specify the parameters for the chipset and boot devices.

 - OC - allows you to adjust the frequency and voltage.
-Increasing the frequency may get better performance.
+Increasing the frequency may result in better performance.

-- M-FLASH - provides the way to update BIOS with a USB flash drive.
+- M-FLASH - provides a way to update the BIOS using a USB flash drive.

 - OC PROFILE - allows you to manage overclocking profiles.

-- HARDWARE MONITOR - allows you to set the speeds of fans and monitor voltages of system.
+- HARDWARE MONITOR - allows you to set fan speeds and monitor system voltages.

-BOARD EXPLORER - provides the information of installed devices on this motherboard.
+- BOARD EXPLORER - provides information about the devices installed on this motherboard.

 OC Menu